defold/doc/docs/en/manuals/bob.md

     --resource-cache-remote-user <arg>   Username to authenticate access
                                          to the remote resource cache.
     --settings <arg>                     Path to a game project settings file.
-More than one occurrance is
+More than one occurrence is
                                          allowed.
 The settings files are
                                          applied left to right.
     --strip-executable                   Strip the dmengine of debug